ramtob/CDC-Portolio-0125-Life-Expectancy-and-GDP/README.md

 Included files are a dataset (CSV) file and a Python notebook, which contains the code and the results.

 The project also requested each one to write a blog post about his project and findings.
-I decided to use Github Pages for that.
+I decided to create the post by converting the Python notebook to an HTML file, and to display it via the Github Pages service.
 In order to do that:
-* I converted the python notebook to an html file using the nbconvert utility.
+* I converted the python notebook to an html file using the `nbconvert` utility.
 The file `build_html.bat` runs the conversion.
 * I pruned from the html file the code segments and added a small css file for design.
-This resides in the `docs` folder.
+These reside in the `docs` folder.
 * I enabled Github Pages for the current repository at Github.

 The blog post can be viewed at the Github Pages url: https://ramtob.github.io/CDC-Portolio-0125-Life-Expectancy-and-GDP/